Umuzi-org/ACN-syllabus/README.md

 We are honoured by any contributions you may want to make.
 There are lots of ways to contribute.
 You can improve the instructions on a specific project, add extra info to some metadata, or spin up a whole new curriculum, if interested, take a minute to read our [contribution guidelines and instructions document](https://github.com/Umuzi-org/ACN-syllabus/blob/develop/contribute.md) for any information about contributing to the project.

+## running locally

+This is a Hugo based application.

+**PLEASE NOTE** We are using hugo version 0.51.
+We have run into some annoying problems when upgrading hugo in the past so please just use this version.
+If you are tempted to give us a PR that upgrades this to the latest version of hugo, PLEASE DONT.
+The plan is to upgrade this all to use Eleventy in the near future.
 ## Initial setup
 Make sure your global Github details like your username and email is set up correctly.
 Run the following commands in your terminal.